Investing in piglets pays off

 It is worth while to invest in the quality of piglets.
 This already starts the first days after birth.
 Young new-born piglets must me reared as vital and healthy as possible.
 This starts with colostrum intake and subsequently with stimulating feed intake.

 New-born piglets have very little body reserves in the form of fat and glycogen.
 After twelve to seventeen hours they have used their own reserves.
 If the piglets do not consume any colostrum within this timeframe, it will become harder to reach the udder on their own.
 The more colostrum piglets consume the higher their chances of survival.
-Research shows that of the piglets that consume less than 100 g colostrum, 40% survives, while of the piglets consuming 400 g colostrum or more almost 99% survives.
+Research shows that of the piglets that consume less than 100 g colostrum, 40% survives, while of the piglets consuming 400 g colostrum or more almost 99% survives the first few days post-birth.
 The following measures can be implemented to ensure piglets take up colostrum early, often and in large volumes:

 - Create a proper micro climate for the piglets so that they do not cool off too fast, make use of an infrared lamp behind the sow and a farrowing mat

 - Sprinkle drying powder in the piglet nests

 - Construct curves in the corners so that piglets do not get stuck in a corner and stay there